bhinmantx/hasherator/README.md

 Golang package that will perform a md5 hash on each file within a directory (and its subdirectories) and append the result to the name of that file.

+This is my attempt to make a cross platform version of this library, as it was failing on Windows based machines

 This allows your Go backend to deliver CSS, JS, etc. files to the browser without having to clear the file caching every time there is a change.